Sentaroh/SMBSync2/SMBSync2/src/main/assets/SMBSync2_Help_EN_folder_zip.md

 ### Mount point
-Select mount point for internal storage.
+Select the mount point for internal storage.

 ### Save ZIP file to SDCARD.
 If checked, the ZIP file will be saved to SDCARD.

 ### Select SDCARD
-Select the SDCARD root directory to get access to SDCARD.
+Select the SDCARD root directory to get access to the SDCARD.

-List Files
+### List Files
 Shows a list of files.

 ### Append the sync time/date to the directory name (the keyword will be replaced by the date and time in which the sync was performed)